alexrvandam/DINOSAR_v2/README.md

 If you use DINOSAR v2 in your research, please cite:

-> Van Dam, A. (2026). *DINOSAR v2: Multi-modal Bayesian species delimitation for hyperdiverse insect taxa*.
-Museum für Naturkunde Berlin. https://doi.org/[Zenodo DOI — update after deposit]
+> Van Dam, A. (2026). *DINOSAR v2 — DINOv3 Species Auto-Recovery version 2: Multi-modal Bayesian species delimitation and recognition for hyperdiverse insect taxa*.
+[Computer Software] https://github.com/alexrvandam/DINOSAR_v2.

 A full methods paper describing the two-tier DINOSAR + Descriptron system is in preparation.